byjg/php-swagger-test/README.md

 A set of tools for test your REST calls based on the OpenApi specification using PHPUnit.
 Currently, this library supports the OpenApi specifications `2.0` (former swagger) and `3.0`.
-Some features like callbacks and links weren't implemented.
+Some features like callbacks, links and references to external documents/objects weren't implemented.

 PHP Swagger Test can help you to test your REST Api.
 You can use this tool both for Unit Tests or Functional Tests.